Skip to content

 Executing the Brief

-As a firm, we have a USD client account, so are well placed to act on matters of this nature, although it is highly unusual for UK property transactions to be agreed in a different currency, so there were several interesting implications.
+As a firm we have a USD client account so are in a very good position to act on matters of this nature, although it is highly unusual for UK property transactions to be agreed in a different currency, so there were several interesting implications.

-We worked collaboratively with the seller’s lawyer to agree thoughtful variations to both the Standard Conditions of Sale (5th edition) and the Code for Completion by Post (which contains the standard undertakings that solicitors give each other to facilitate the usual completion process).
+The buyer was happy to proceed on this basis if we would undertake (to his lawyer) to hold the deposit and purchase monies strictly to order pending exchange and completion respectively.
+This was a reasonable request, and we worked collaboratively with the buyer’s lawyer to agree thoughtful variations to both the Standard Conditions of Sale (5th edition) and Code for Completion by Post (which contains the standard undertakings that solicitors give each other to facilitate the usual completion process).

-We explained to our clients that Stamp Duty Land Tax (SDLT) would still need to be paid in GBP (and this would need to be calculated by converting the SDLT payable into GBP using the London closing exchange rate on the completion date).
-They wanted to understand the best way to make this conversion, and we were able to introduce them to an excellent currency broker to help with this.
+SDLT would still need to be paid in GBP (and this would need to be calculated by converting the SDLT payable into GBP using the London closing exchange rate on the completion date), so this was dealt with between the buyer and his lawyer in the usual way.

 The debrief

-Our clients completed their flat purchase last month (during a period of particular currency volatility) and were relieved to be able to work towards completion without having to overly worry about the impact of global events on the value of the USD against the GBP.
+Our clients completed their house sale last month (during a period of particular currency volatility) and were relieved to be able to look towards completion without having to overly worry about the impact of global events on the value of the USD against the GBP.

-We are always happy to introduce clients to people in our extensive network of professional contacts and Adam Fletcher, a Senior Associate in the Residential Property team, has prepared an article on the types of intermediaries that we frequently work with, and how they help facilitate transactions and advise our clients, click here to read.
+We are always happy to introduce clients to people in our extensive network of professional contacts, and Adam Fletcher, a Senior Associate in the Residential Property team, has prepared an article on the types of intermediary that we frequently work with, and how they help facilitate transactions and advise our clients.

-For more information on buying property in England and Wales please refer to our buying guide and our general tax considerations article.
+For more information on selling property in England and Wales, please refer to our selling guide.

 We are always happy to discuss the conveyancing process and how to manage a transaction.